 Some services commonly associated with Development Review include:

 Annexations – Annexation is the process by which a city adds land to its jurisdiction and then extends its services, laws, and voting privileges to meet the needs of residents living in the annexed area.
 Annexation encourages orderly growth and provides standardized services.
 Planning coordinates the public hearing processes for an annexation before the Planning Board (recommending the annexation), Zoning Commission (recommending the new zoning district) and City Council (final adoption of both the annexation and zoning district).
 Questions?
-Contact Luke Carter, planner, at 336-373-2144.
+Contact Luke Carter, senior planner, at 336-373-4342.

 Annexation Agreements – Planning monitors the annexation activities of the surrounding jurisdictions to ensure the growth of their cities and towns comply with the annexation agreements that are in place.
 Greensboro has annexation agreements with High Point, Jamestown, Kernersville, Summerfield, and Burlington.
 Planning also processes new annexation agreements and revisions to existing agreements as circumstances change.
 Questions?
-Contact Luke Carter, planner, at 336-373-2144.
+Contact Luke Carter, senior planner, at 336-373-4342.

 Tree Preservation, Landscaping and Zoning Inspections – Development Review does not end with TRC’s approval of a subdivision or site plan.
 Planning inspects development sites during and after construction to ensure they are and remain in compliance with the Tree Preservation Ordinance, Landscape Regulations, and any related zoning regulation and/or zoning conditions.
 Questions?
-Contact Judson Clinton, city arborist, at 336-373-2144.
+Contact Judson Clinton, City arborist, at 336-373-2144.